 A walk and a drive-in safari had been an amazing experience.
 The desert was very different.
 It was not a straight smooth sand, but the sand that forms tents or peaks at different levels; with frequent wind and sandstorm, the peaks change morphology, the small peaks get big while the big ones become small.
 It felt like the sand had a fickle mind of its own, or perhaps it was the choral direction of the wind to play with the sand.
 From where I come from there is a myth that the soil of the birth place says a lot about the nature of the inhabitants.

 Riding on a camel is exciting.
 The tall animal finds it hard to stand up and takes a while, yet with obedience and courtesy obeys quickly on a call of a pat on the back.
 The height while sitting on it gives a lift and a ride of its own.
 It makes one wonder how people travelled and relied mainly on this animal in the desert as a mean of transport.
 It must be a luxury car status at that time.

 A handful of dates to eat and camel milk used to suffice the travellers on the long journey.
 Even today the race of camels is one of the most luxurious sports of the desert.
 No wonder camel is one kind of many extravagant investments.

 Walking barefoot in the dry warm and never-ending sand with the blazing sun is an experience of its own.
 The sand sucks the foot in, almost if it has an additional gravity to it, it provides much resistance to move on.

 This is exactly how I felt for Dubai, I could never fully come out of it.
-It’s a call for prayer, friendly, welcoming people, it’s choices for halal food and nightlife spoiled me.
+It’s call for prayer, the friendly, welcoming people, it’s choices for halal food and nightlife spoiled me.
 I am finding it hard to let go of it spell, its beaches and the sight of children carrying transparent balloons at night with lights all around them.

 I miss travelling on its trams, the orange, red and green lines, walking in old and new Dubai, it’s Tesla taxis and boats.